Stained Glass of Percy Bacon & Brothers

 Posted 21 July 2024.

 Percy Bacon and Brothers were to visit Newcastle Cathedra a number of times between 1895 and 1921, executing three windows, two of which were war memorials, as well as decorating the altar in the Chapel of the Incarnation at the east end of the ambulatory.
-With the exception of the window of 1895 (Scenes in the Life of Christ), these are discussed below in chronological order.
+These are discussed below in chronological order.

 This three-light window is dedicated to the memory of the 94 men of the Northumberland and Durham Imperial Yeomanry who lost their lives during the Boer War.
 The Newcaslte Evening Chronical of 17th April 1903 reported that Percy Bacon had been personally drawn and painted the glass.